 Let $\varphi_{n}\colon C_{n}(X;R)\to Z_{n+1}$ be the restriction of the composite $H\circ \nabla$ to $C_{n}(X;R)$.
 Then a straightforward computation shows that $\{(-1)^n \varphi_n\}_{n\geq 0}$ is an equivariant chain homotopy between $f$ and $g$. \end{proof}

-We apply the Whitehead Theorem for model categories \cite[4.24]{dwyerspa} to obtain the following version of Theorem \cite[1.2]{krophollerwall} of Kropholler and Wall. \begin{thm} Let $G$ be a group and $\mathcal F$ a set of subgroups of $G$, let $R$ be a commutative ring.
+We apply the Whitehead Theorem for model categories \cite[4.24]{dwyerspa} to obtain the following equivariant Whitehead Theorem for collections. \begin{thm} Let $G$ be a group and $\mathcal F$ a collection of subgroups of $G$, let $R$ be a unitary ring.
 Let $f\colon X\to Y$ be a map between simplicial $G$-sets such that all isotropy groups of simplices of $X$ and $Y$ belong to $\mathcal F$.
 The map $C(f;R)\colon C(X;R)\to C(Y;R)$ between normalized chain complexes is an equivariant homotopy equivalence in each of the following two situations. \begin{enumerate}[a)] \item The induced map $C(X;R)^H\to C(Y;R)^H$ is a quasi-isomorphism for all $H\in\mathcal F$. \item The induced map $C(X^H;R)\to C(Y^H;R)$ is a quasi-isomorphism for all $H\in \mathcal F$. \end{enumerate} \end{thm} \begin{proof} By assumption, the simplicial $G$-sets $X$ and $Y$ are cofibrant in $\sSet^G$ with the $\mathcal F$-model structure and thus $C(X;R)$ and $C(Y;R)$ are cofibrant in $\Ch(R)^G$ with the $\mathcal F$-model structure.
 Moreover, the chain complexes $C(X;R)$ and $C(Y;R)$ are also fibrant, since every object in $\Ch(R)^G$ is fibrant.

 Thus in situation \ref{whiteheadchaina}, the map $C(f;R)$ is a homotopy equivalence in the model category theoretical sense by the Whitehead Theorem for model categories and thus an equivariant homotopy equivalence by Lemma~\ref{chainhomotopic}.